jrozkosz/Evolutionary_algorithms_benchmark_platform/README.md

 sudo apt update <br />
 sudo apt install mysql-server <br />
 sudo mysql_secure_installation <br />
+*here you can set your root password, I've successfully checked it* <br />
 <br />
 password of a mysql db root has to be set in /backend/.env file